-Mud and burrowed in weeds greeted me in February – the month of bitter cold winds and stinging hailstones, but also woolly scarves and garden planning.
+Mud and burrowed in weeds greeted us in February – the month of bitter cold winds and stinging hailstones, but also woolly scarves and garden planning.
 This time last year the raised beds didn’t exist, the garden was mapped out in canes and string and the hard work was about to begin – barrows full of stone and earth, too many achy muscles to mention and finally it was built and planted.
-Only then I damaged my Achilles tendon so could only look at it from the house as I started on the long road to recovery.

-So now when I survey the empty beds I hold in my head the highlights from last year,
+So now when we survey the empty beds and hold in our heads the highlights from last year,

 The towers of perfumed sweetpeas that we picked by the bundle

 Waving drifts of Verbena Boniansieris and a late August afternoon covered in clouds of the Red admiral Butterflies that loved them so much

 The regal Salvia Amistad – so much bigger and bolder than expected

 Festival bright Calendulas, picked , dried and stored to carry the sunshine through the winter months.